josephvalenti53/buzzline-05-valenti/README.md

 - What functions might be needed to insert a message into a different kind of data store?

 ---

-## Explorations

-- Did you run the kafka consumer or the live file consumer?
-Why?
-- Can you use the examples to add a database to your own streaming applications?
-- What parts are most interesting to you?
-- What parts are most challenging?

----

-## Later Work Sessions
-When resuming work on this project:
-1. Open the folder in VS Code.
-2. Open a terminal and start the Zookeeper service.
-If Windows, remember to start wsl.
-3. Open a terminal and start the Kafka service.
-If Windows, remember to start wsl.
-4. Open a terminal to start the producer.
-Remember to activate your local project virtual environment (.env).
-5. Open a terminal to start the consumer.
-Remember to activate your local project virtual environment (.env).

-## Save Space
-To save disk space, you can delete the .venv folder when not actively working on this project.
-You can always recreate it, activate it, and reinstall the necessary packages later.
-Managing Python virtual environments is a valuable skill.

 ## License
 This project is licensed under the MIT License as an example project.